somework/cqrs/docs/reference.md

 All options are optional.
 When you omit a setting the bundle falls back to a safe default implementation that leaves Messenger behaviour unchanged.

+## Handler registry service

+The bundle stores compiled handler metadata in the `SomeWork\CqrsBundle\Registry\HandlerRegistry` service.
+You can rely on it to power diagnostics, smoke tests, or documentation pages.
+The registry exposes:

+* `all()` – returns every handler as a list of `HandlerDescriptor` value objects.
+* `byType('command'|'query'|'event')` – limits the descriptors to one message
+  type.
+* `getDisplayName(HandlerDescriptor)` – resolves a human-friendly name using the
+  configured naming strategies.

+## Console reference

+Two console commands ship with the bundle:

+* `somework:cqrs:list` – Prints the handler catalogue in a table.
+Accepts the `--type=<command|query|event>` option multiple times.
+The command is safe to run in production and reflects the container compiled for the current environment.
+* `somework:cqrs:generate <type> <class>` – Scaffolds a message and handler pair for the chosen type.
+Optional flags:
+  * `--handler=` to customise the handler class name.
+  * `--dir=` to override the base directory (defaults to `<project>/src`).
+  * `--force` to overwrite existing files instead of aborting.

+Both commands are registered automatically when the bundle is enabled.